Categories

 - Do not enter AI-generated art.

-- Combinations of painting and drawing applied only to one surface should be submitted to either the Painting or Drawing categories.
+- Combinations of painting and drawing applied only to one surface should be entered into either the Painting or Drawing categories.

-- Mixed media assemblages meant to be viewed in the round should be submitted in the Sculpture category.
+- Mixed media pieces meant to be viewed in the round should be entered in the Sculpture category.

 Additional Instructions

-If your mixed media submission does not have a 3D element, select “0” for the “Depth” and “Weight” fields.
+If your mixed media entry does not have a 3D element, select “0” for the “Depth” and “Weight” fields.

 Work Type